Saukiog

-The Saukiog was a Native American people who lived in the Hartford, Connecticut vicinity around the early 17th century.
+The Saukiog were an Indigenous Native American nation populating a village of the same name in the 1600s, located around what is now Hartford, Connecticut.
+The Saukiog are often presumed to be politically part of the Wangunk and Wappinger however this is disputed.

 Name

-Saukiog has also been spelled Sickaog, Suckiaug, and Suckiauk.
+Saukiog has also been spelled Suckiog, Sicajoock, Sickaog, Siacaog, Suckiaug, and Suckiauk.
 It translates as "Black Soil."

 Territory

-The Saukiog lived in what is now Hartford, Connecticut, within the sachemdom of the Siacaog, whose territory extended into present-day Hartford, Connecticut.
+The Saukiog lived in what is now Hartford, Connecticut, within the sachemship of the Saukiog, whose territory extended into present-day Hartford, Connecticut.

 Language

-The Saukiog spoke an Algonquian dialect and were part of the Algonquian confederation.
+The Saukiog spoke an Algonquian dialect.

 History

-In 1636, Sequassen, their sachem or chief, sold their land to the British.
+In 1636, Sequassen, their sachem, sold their land to the British.